gkarsay/parlatype/build-aux/win32/README.rst

 directory.

-You can pass a git tag ``./build.sh v1.7`` to build a specific tag or pass nothing to build master.
+You can pass a git tag ``./build.sh v1.7`` to build a specific tag or pass nothing to build main.
 Note that it will clone from this repository and not from github so any commits present locally will be cloned as well.